 The SPIs in ESP provide a simple compression of the HIP data from all packets after the HIP exchange.
-This does require a per HIT-pair Security Association (and SPI), and a decrease of policy granularity over other Key Management Protocols like IKE.
+This does require a per HIT-pair Security Association (and SPI), and a decrease of policy granularity over other Key Management Protocols like Internet Key Exchange (IKE) [RFC7296].

-When a host updates the ESP SA, it provides a new inbound SPI to and gets a new outbound SPI from its partner.
+When a host updates the ESP SA, it provides a new inbound SPI to and gets a new outbound SPI from its peer.

 3.3.5.
-Supported Transforms
+Supported Ciphers

-All HIP implementations MUST support AES-CBC [RFC3602] and HMAC-SHA-1-96 [RFC2404].
-If the Initiator does not support any of the transforms offered by the Responder, it should abandon the negotiation and inform the peer with a NOTIFY message about a nonsupported transform.
+All HIP implementations MUST support AES-128-CBC and AES-256-CBC [RFC3602].
+If the Initiator does not support any of the transforms offered by the Responder, it should abandon the negotiation and inform the peer with a NOTIFY message about a non-supported transform.

-In addition to AES-CBC, all implementations MUST implement the ESP NULL encryption algorithm.
-When the ESP NULL encryption is used, it MUST be used together with SHA1 or MD5 authentication as specified in Section 5.1.2
+In addition to AES-128-CBC, all implementations SHOULD implement the ESP NULL encryption algorithm.
+When the ESP NULL encryption is used, it MUST be used together with SHA-256 authentication as specified in Section 5.1.2.